-Put slices of stuffed olives or white band.
+Put slices of stuffed olives on white band.
 Cut narrow strips of pimiento or pickled green peppers and radiate these from the center hole to outer edge of round slice in a pinwheel effect.
-Place the "pie" in a large platter
+Place the "pie" in a large platter does were in the form of small balls.

-Surround with crisp potato chips, the more the better.
+Surround with crisp potato chips

-Years ago Fourth of July torpe-does were in the form of small balls.
+Years ago Fourth of July torpe-